Loading...

 exec /sbin/init

-exec /sbin/init replaces the current rescue shell with the normal init process so the system can complete boot.
-If /.autorelabel is present, relabeling may take time and should be allowed to finish.
+exec /sbin/init replaces the rescue shell with the normal init process so the system can complete boot.
+If relabeling runs, allow it to finish.

 system is rebooting...